mtrudel/hawk/README.md

 parts to hawk are on your machine.
 Hawk is a lightweight, low-friction way to make ad-hoc deploys easy.

-## Status

-Hawk is alpha quality software at this point, although I'm rapidly working towards firming up a 1.0 release in the next few weeks (by mid Feb 2013).
-Some features that will be coming in the near future include

-### Planned for 0.3
-* Tighter ACL support on uploaded files

-### Planned for 0.4
-* UDID validation
-* Internal refactor

 ## Installation

 Install hawk on your machine by either running `gem install hawk`, or else by